SatCloP/pyrtlib/docs/source/installation.rst

 pyrtlib can be installed on any computer supporting Python 3.6 (or higher).
 The actual installation procedure depends on the operating system.
-The instructions below are for Ubuntu.
+The instructions below are for Ubuntu and MacOS.

 Python Installation (ubuntu)
 ----------------------------